absinthe-graphql/absinthe/README.md

 [![Build Status](https://secure.travis-ci.org/CargoSense/absinthe.svg?branch=master
 "Build Status")](https://travis-ci.org/CargoSense/absinthe)

-## Experimental!
+Please note that this is a young project and that portions of the specification aren't fully implemented yet.

-Please note that this is an initial release, and while functional enough to build basic APIs (we are using it in a production system), it should be considered experimental.
-(Notably, it does not yet work with Relay.)
+That said, we are using Absinthe in production, and we'd love your input and support to make it better.

 For more information on status, see [Specification Implementation](./README.md#specification-implementation), below.